 This article was published in the Spring 2021 issue of the General Insurance Services Risk & Business Magazine.
 Access the full publication here

 Candace was born and raised in Chesterton, Indiana.
 After graduating college with a degree in Business Administration, she spent 5 years working in the healthcare industry where she gained a multitude of experience serving populations ranging from pediatric to geriatric.
 She has been a member of the Chesterton-Porter Rotarian Club for many years and also serves on the Hobart Chamber of Commerce board of directors.
-Candace still resides in Chesterton with her wife, Gabrielle, and their four children.
 In her free time, she enjoys visits to the beach, kayaking, reading, and spending time with friends and family.